Run Lola Run Review Header

 Lola (Franka Potente) receives a call from her upset boyfriend, Manni (Moritz Bleibtreu).
 He’s lost 100,000 Deutsche Marks that belong to a ruthless and easily bitter gangster.
 Manni believes he’s dead; there’s no way he can make that money; not in the twenty minutes, he has to pack and be ready for retrieval.
 Lola insists she’ll be able to help get the money and meet him where he is in twenty minutes.
 Manni agrees he’ll wait, but once the time is up, he’ll be walking across the store to rob a supermarket in a last-ditch effort to get the money he needs.

-Lola races down the straight, bumping into a lady with a pram, a man attempting to sell a bike, a car pulling out of a driveway.
+Lola races down the street, bumping into a lady with a pram, a man attempting to sell a bike, a car pulling out of a driveway.
 As she does, we see Polaroid photograph moments of their future.
-When Lola reaches Manni, things don’t go to plan, but she’s within a moment back on the phone with him and then racing out of her parents home to attempt to reach him again.
+When Lola reaches Manni, things don’t go to plan, but she’s within a moment back on the phone with him and then racing out of her parents’ home to attempt to reach him again.

 Extras: